shabnam7213/Spotify_Clone/README.md

 This project is for educational purposes only.
-All music is sourced from Jamendo under Creative Commons licenses.
+All music is sourced from Rapid under Creative Commons licenses.

 ---